djneill/guestbook-console-csharp/README.md

 VS Code

 🔄 Future Improvements (Stretch Goals)
-Store entries as objects with both name and guest count
+Create a Party class to encapsulate name and guest count

-Sort parties alphabetically
+Sort parties alphabetically before displaying

+Add input validation for empty or duplicate names

+Write unit tests for helper methods

 Save guest data to a file or database

 Add error handling for empty input or edge cases

 📂 File Overview
-Program.cs - Main execution loop that drives the app
+Program.cs – Main entry point of the app using top-level statements

-Messages.cs - Helper methods for interacting with the user
+GuestBookLogic.cs – Contains all helper methods for handling input, data collection, and display logic

 ✍️ Author
 DJ Neill